Li Longji — The Controversial Emperor Xuanzong of Tang, and His Extreme Accomplishments and Destruction

 Later, at a royal family banquet, Emperor Xuanzong of Tang met a stunningly beautiful woman, Yang Yuhuan, the beloved wife of his son Li Mao and daughter-in-law of Lady Wu and himself.

-Therefore, he commanded Yang to practice Taoism in his imperial temple, then assigned another woman to be Li Mao's wife.
-Afterward, he officially nominated Yang as his imperial consort.
+Consequently, he directed Yang to undergo Taoist practices at his imperial temple and arranged for another woman to marry Li Mao.
+Subsequently, he formally appointed Yang as his imperial consort.

 The emperor did almost everything he could to make her happy and nominated nearly all her relatives to make her smile.